mendixlabs/mendix-native-segmented-progressbar/README.md

 ## Features

 - Show a segmented progressbar with multiple segments
+- Render your progress bar horizontal or vertical
 - Can use a JSON String or Object List as Datasource
 - Styling can be customized by using standard Mendix Native Styling
 - On Click events for a segment